nasearle/fullstack-nanodegree-vm/vagrant/tournament/README.txt

 	swissPairings() to match players.
 Enter the results after each game using reportMatch(winner, loser) to update the standings.
 The players' standings can be seen using the playerStandings() function.
 After the first round of matches is complete, you can use swissPairings() again to set up the second round, and so on.

-	There is also a countPlayers() function which, surprisingly, returns the number of players.
+	There is also a countPlayers() function which returns the number of players.
 Finally, there are deletePlayers() and deleteMatches() functions, which allow you to remove all data to start a new tournament!